bennylp/saxpy-benchmark/README.md

 initialization and data transfers between CPU and GPU.

+# My Setup

+For my test, I've configured N to be 2^26, or about 67 million elements.
+I have fairly decent Intel i7-6700 CPU @ 3.40GHz running Windows 10.

 # Naive Python Loop

 This is a naive Python implementation using loop, something like: